m-naeem66622/cursor-ide-setup/README.md

 1. Check and install dependencies (`wget`, `curl`, `jq`)
 2. Download the latest Cursor IDE from Cursor's official API
-3. Set up the application in `/opt/cursor-ai/`
+3. Set up the application in `/usr/local/share/cursor-ai/` and `/usr/local/bin/`
 4. Create a desktop entry for your app menu
 5. Detect and fix common launch issues (FUSE library, sandbox errors)
 6. Install the auto-updater system